vizdahero/BTC-DATA-app/README.md

-## What happens if an error occurs or is faulty?
+## What happens if an error occurs or is buggy?

 I've been testing a lot the last few days, there is minimal chance of getting an error like list attempt failure or an API is offline.
 If it happens, just close the app, wait a minute, and then open it again.